 PHIL 542 Medical Ethics 3 Credit Hours

-Issues in medical ethics are among the most exciting and the most urgent in the world today.
+Issues in medical ethics are among the most exciting and most urgent facing the world today.
 This course will explore some of these issues: the relationship between patient and health caregiver (truth-telling, informed consent, the right to refuse treatment, confidentiality); assisted suicide and euthanasia; treatment of defective newborns; scarce resources, social justice and the right to health care; cloning and genetic manipulation; new reproductive technologies; and others.
 We will discuss issues from the standpoint of patients, medical professionals, and citizens who shape policy in a democratic society.
 Ethical theories and concepts will be stressed.
-(F, YR)
+Students cannot receive credit for both HPS 442 and HPS 542.
+Prerequisite(s): any previous course in Philosophy or permission of instructor.
+(F, W, S).

 Can enroll if Class is Graduate